ssruoh/CI_MS4/README.md

 **Color Scheme**

 The site has a simple color scheme utilizing red, white and blue.
-Blue is utilized for buttons, white for backgrounds and red on occasion to offer contrast to the rest of the site.
+Blue is utilized for buttons, white for backgrounds and red on occasion to give contrast to the rest of the site.

 **Typography**